tasharen/tnet/Assets/TNet/ReadMe - 1.7.0.txt

 - NEW: Added TNObject.ownerID.
 - FIX: Joining a channel now defaults to non-persistent.
 - FIX: TNServerInstance.StartRemote now has correct return parameters.
+- FIX: Non-windows platforms should now be able to properly join LAN servers on LANs that have no public IP access.

 1.6.9:
 - NEW: It's now possible to set the external IP discovery URL.